hyperform/hyperform/README.md

     npm install hyperform

+or if you use Bower:

+    bower install hyperform

-Or download the [current version as ZIP archive](https://github.com/hyperform/hyperform/archive/master.zip).
+or download the [current version as ZIP archive](https://github.com/hyperform/hyperform/archive/master.zip).

 Then embed `dist/hyperform.min.js` in your file: